Wimmics/venus/website/homepage/public/docs/visualization-components/network/start.md

 VENUS currently supports the following network-based visualization techniques:

-- **Force-directed graph (`venus-graph`):** General-purpose network layout where node positions are computed using physical simulation to reveal structure and clusters.
+- **Node-link Diagram (`venus-graph`):** General-purpose network layout where node positions are computed using physical simulation to reveal structure and clusters.
 - **Sankey diagram (`venus-sankey`):** Flow-oriented network layout where entities are organized into ordered stages and link thickness encodes magnitude.

-Each technique shares the same data access model in VENUS (SPARQL + encoding) but differs in layout strategy and visual semantics.